- Apply for Services

 Initial Request for Services

 To request reasonable accommodations for a disability you are encouraged to first meet with an ODA counselor to determine if our services are right for you.
-It is essential to submit the ODA Application for Services and your medical and/or psychological records that document your disability diagnosis and how you are negatively impacted academically before you can be determined eligible for official services.
+It is essential to submit the ODA Request for Services Form and your medical and/or psychological records that document your disability diagnosis and how you are negatively impacted academically before you can be determined eligible for official services.

 Request Services Through the Correct Office

 Since UNT, UNT Dallas, and the UNT Health Science Center are separate campuses and have their own disability service support staff, you must apply for services at each campus where you are enrolled.
 The UNT Denton ODA does not make recommendations for classes held at UNT Dallas or the UNT Health Science Center and has no supervisory role over these offices.
 If you need services for classes held at the UNT Dallas campus, go to Services at UNT Dallas.
 For reasonable accommodations at the UNT Health Science Center, go to UNT Health Science Center in Fort Worth.

 How to File Your First Request for Services

 For documentation requirements by disability, including learning, emotional, and physical disabilities, see those pages on this website.

 Please keep in mind that the process below must be completed before the ODA can provide any services or make any formal recommendations to faculty on your behalf.
 On average, the process takes at least two weeks to complete, but if your documentation does not meet all the requirements listed on the documentation page, there may be further delays.